Psychotherapy & Coaching

 My Philosophy of Care

-My approach flows with—rather than fights against—our God-given design to move toward integration, connection, and healing.
-I believe that transformation happens best within safety, relationship, and sacred timing.
+My approach flows with rather than fights against our natural design to move toward integration, connection, and healing.
+I believe that restoration happens best within safety, relationship, and sacred timing.
 Just as the nervous system requires conditions of felt safety to come out of survival mode, the soul, too, needs gentleness and grace to unfold.

 In our work together, we co-create a relational field where your body doesn’t need to brace or perform.
 This is where healing begins: not through force, but through attunement.
 By honoring the pace of your nervous system, the presence of the Holy Spirit, and the protective parts that show up along the way, we move gently toward the deeper truths within you.